jennie/phish3/public/overlays/scenario-10.md

-# Learning Objective - Discerning Official Looking Emails
+# Discerning Official Looking Emails

-Learn to identify legitimate official emails.
+Can You Spot the Real Deal?

-**What to look out for:** Be wary of providing personal identification through email or phone without security procedures, such as PINs, polytechnic portals, and other protective measures.
+Identify legit emails by checking for official logos and trusted links.

-**References, Read More's, support and resources could go here.**
+**Tip:** Never provide personal information through email or phone without security procedures like PINs, official portals, and other protective measures.